eXpServer/expserver.github.io/docs/roadmap/phase-0/stage-1.md

   setsockopt(listen_sock_fd, SOL_SOCKET, SO_REUSEADDR, &enable, sizeof(int));
 ```

-This will help us bypass the `TIME_WAIT` state that the address and port combination enters when the server is shutdown, thus allowing us to reuse the same address and port.

-Now that we have created a socket, we need to specify the address that it needs to listen to.
-For this we will be using an object of `struct sockaddr_in` provided by the `<netinet/in.h>` header.
+The next step is to assign an address (consisting of an IP address and a port) to our socket, allowing it to listen for incoming connections.
+To accomplish this, we'll employ a data structure called `struct sockaddr_in`, provided by the `<netinet/in.h>` header.

 ```c
   // Creating an object of struct socketaddr_in